Contacting the department

 By email: firstname.lastname@example.org

-At Harborne Academy, we believe that the study of a foreign language not only provides our pupils with useful transferable skills which are fast becoming essential in a modern and highly competitive world, but it also gives them a liberating and life-enhancing experience, which adds breadth to their cultural, social and linguistic knowledge and skills.
+At Harborne Academy, we believe that the study of a foreign language not only provides our pupils with useful transferrable skills which are fast becoming essential in a modern and highly competitive world, but it also gives them a liberating and life-enhancing experience, which adds breadth to their cultural, social and linguistic knowledge and skills.

 KS3 French and Spanish

-Year 7 Discovery
+Year 7 – Discovery of languages

 - Welcome to France/Spain